OSGeo/PROJ/docs/source/resource_files.rst

   that since this is a hard-wired path setting, it only works if the whole PROJ installation is not moved somewhere else.

+  .. note:: if PROJ is built with the PROJ_LIB_ENV_VAR_TRIED_LAST CMake option /
+            --enable-proj-lib-env-var-tried-last configure switch, then this
+            hard-wired path will be tried before looking at the environment variable :envvar:`PROJ_LIB`.

 - The current directory

 When networking capabilities are enabled, either by API with the